 In 7 inch form, GARY NUMAN’s ‘Music For Chameleons’ sounded incomplete.
 Lasting almost eight minutes, with the fluid fretless bass runs of Pino Palladino and the stuttering distorted clap of a Linn Drum providing the backbone to some classic vox humana Polymoogs, the 12 inch version’s highlight was the windy synth run in the long middle section.
-The effect of this was totally ruined on the ‘I Assassin’ album version which clumsily edited this section out, thus occasionally proving that more can really mean more!
+The effect of this was ruined on the ‘I Assassin’ album version which clumsily edited this section out, thus proving occasionally that more can really mean more!

 Available on the album ‘Exposure: The Best of 1977-2002’ via Artful Records

 VISAGE Night Train – Dance Mix (1982)